 Why is Cascais known as the Town of Kings and Fishermen?

 Unlike many other Mediterranean beach resorts, which suddenly sprung up with the advent of mass tourism, Cascais has been established as a holiday destination since the early 19th century.
-Historically Cascais was a minor fishing port but this undoubtedly changed when King Fernando II (1816-1885) proclaimed Cascais as his preferred destination for his summer retreat.
+Historically Cascais was a minor fishing port but this forever changed when King Fernando II (1816-1885) proclaimed Cascais as his favoured destination for his summer retreat.

 The decampment of the Portuguese nobility from Lisbon to Cascais during the summer months encouraged the 19th century high-society of Europe to flock to Cascais as well.
 This influx of money and political power funded the construction throughout the town of grand residences, lavish entertainment venues and fine parks.

 The two extremes of people who lived in the town gave rise to Cascais’ popular nickname of "The Town of Kings and Fishes".
 This trend of high-society has continued through to the present day, with many of Lisbon’s rich and famous living within the vicinity of Cascais, and provides the region with a prosperous and sophisticated atmosphere.